 With many bus routes and companies stopping outside train stations and providing services to the nearby towns and villages, it makes South Devon the perfect car free destination and holiday choice.

 Next time you are visiting South Devon, why not take the train and enjoy the stunning landscape and history of this famous section of railway line.
-You can book your train tickets in advance using Great Western Railway, simply click here to be taken through to their booking page.
+You can book your train tickets in advance using GWR, simply click here to be taken through to their booking page.

 Routes and stops